Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Confirmation of rectangular vortex lattice at a larger sample size

-The vortex distribution in real and Fourier space for different values of the magnetic field are depicted in Fig.~\ref{Fig:L100_V0p25} for $V = 0.25$ and in Fig.~\ref{Fig:L100_V0p5} for $V = 0.5$.
+The vortex distribution in real and Fourier space for different values of the magnetic flux are depicted in Fig.~\ref{Fig:L100_V0p25} for $V = 0.25$ and in Fig.~\ref{Fig:L100_V0p5} for $V = 0.5$.
 For $V=0.25$ and $\phi/\phi_0 = 20$, we observe a clear signal of a slightly deformed hexagonal lattice in Fourier space which corresponds with the Abrikosov triangular lattice in real space.
-However, for a larger magnetic field $\phi/\phi_0 = 30$, the lattice distribution is fully consistent with a rectangular lattice.
-For intermediate values of the field, such as $\phi/\phi_0 = 25$, the distribution is neither rectangular or triangular.
+However, for a larger magnetic flux $\phi/\phi_0 = 30$, the lattice distribution is fully consistent with a rectangular lattice.
 More specifically, the distribution seems to be sensitive to the microscopic details of the disordered potential.
 Depending on the disorder realization, vortices in some parts of the sample seems to start forming a triangular lattice while in other parts no such pattern is observed.
 Since Anderson localization in two dimension occurs for any disorder strength and the sample size is larger now $L = 100$, we expect stronger inhomogeneities for the same disorder strength.
 Stronger spatial inhomogeneities will eventually prevent the observation of the triangular phase that requires no or very weak disorder.
 It would be necessary larger sample sizes to clarify whether the transition between triangular and rectangular is sharp or it is just a crossover as a function of the field strength.
 However, we rule out any important role of multifractality or other direct precursor of localization.
 The distribution of the order parameter, see Fig.~\ref{Fig:disordpar}, in this range of parameters is Gaussian and not log-normal and level statistics, see appendix \ref{app:distri} follows closely the prediction of random matrix theory which is a clear signature that the system is deep in the disordered metallic phase.

-For $V=0.5$, we do not observe the triangular lattice because disorder is already too strong given the larger size.
+For $V=0.5$, we do not observe the standard triangular lattice because disorder is already too strong given the larger size.
 However, the rectangular lattice phase is clearly observed for a wide range of parameters between $30\le \phi/\phi_0 \le 44$.
-In conclusion, the results for a larger size, $L = 100$ confirm the existence of the rectangular Bragg vortex lattice for weakly disordered two-dimensional superconductors in the presence of a perpendicular magnetic field.
+In conclusion, the results for a larger size, $L = 100$ confirm the existence of the rectangular Bragg vortex lattice for weakly disordered two-dimensional superconductors in the presence of a perpendicular magnetic flux.